Most Affordable Home Security Cameras

 View on Amazon Links to Amazon.comProduct Specs

-There’s actually a third option called Ring AI Pro which includes AI-powered features like video descriptions and facial recognition for select cameras.
-It also adds 24/7 professional monitoring, but that requires a Ring Alarm security system.
-This plan costs $19.99 per month.
+There’s also a premium tier called AI Pro, which layers in AI-powered features like video descriptions and intelligent alerts, plus 24/7 professional monitoring — though that last part requires a Ring Alarm security system.
+This plan runs $19.99 per month.

 Camera Features